Introduction

 1. Define Your Core Values

-Before you can spend mindfully, you need to understand what’s most important to you.
-Knowing your core values gives you a foundation for making intentional financial decisions.
-Your values could include family, security, travel, personal growth, or environmental responsibility whatever resonates with you.
+Before you can start being more conscious about your spending, you need to establish what your most important values are.
+Understanding your core values serves as a basis for acting with intention in financial decisions.
+Values may include family, security, travel, personal growth, or even environmental responsibility-whatever resonates for you.

 How to Start: